 Nestled in the foothills of the Blue Ridge Mountains is a little slice of holiday heaven.

 The city’s slogan is Go.
 All.
-Out. – a phrase they fully embody.
+Out.—a phrase its citizens fully embody.

 I recently had the chance to spend the most festive weekend in Northeast Tennessee, zigzagging around this corner of the state, from downtown Johnson City (though it’s not a small town, downtown Johnson City has a decidedly friendly, small-town feel), to historic Jonesborough (Tennessee’s oldest town), and even made a quick trek up to Bristol (you may have heard of a little thing called the Bristol Motor Speedway?).